SDC-Karev/reviews/README.md

 How review sentiment is calculated

 The db is seeded with a biased function that produces more positive than negative ratings.
-Below is a sample set of 20 reviews and their positive/negative review counts. review_id	  positive	  negative	  total       positivity % 3	          143	        47	        190	        0.7526315789 9	          157	        53	        210	        0.7476190476
+Below is a sample set of 20 games and their positive/negative review counts. game_id	  positive	  negative	  total       positivity % 3	          143	        47	        190	        0.7526315789 9	          157	        53	        210	        0.7476190476
 2	          150       	52	        202	        0.7425742574